 Outdoor learning spaces are as important as our indoor learning spaces.
 We have wonderful green outdoor spaces for students to enjoy.
 We also have age-appropriate playground equipment for the senior years to utilise for relays, human movement and social games.

-The Community Room is purpose-built for community use.
-We have held family meetings in this room.
-After school activities for our students such as Coding Club and Young Engineers also use this space.
-Our Chess Club uses it during lunchtimes too.
-It is a family friendly environment for collaborative experiences between school and home
+The Community Room is purpose-built for school and community use.
+We hold staff meetings, family meetings external Education Directorate meetings in this room.
+After school activities are also held in the Community Room including the Coding Club.
+It is a family friendly environment for collaborative experiences between school and home.

 Evelyn Scott School won the 2022 MBA Awards for the building’s environmentally friendly design.
 Please see video here

 We teach Environmental Stewardship as a whole school global concept.
 We have solar panels on our buildings and it is a zero emissions school.
-We have included a chicken shed with 4 chickens, vegetable gardens for children to use and nature play areas where children enjoy natural surroundings.
+We have included vegetable gardens for children to use and nature play areas where children enjoy natural surroundings.
 In the primary school, we have digging pits and a mud kitchen and 90% of construction materials used on site were recycled.

 No, not yet.
 This is something that we will continue to explore as we grow in size.
 We will keep you updated.

 We are privileged to have a wonderfully active and supportive School Board.
 The Leadership Team worked hard to establish our School Board in 2021.
-Our Board Chair is Ms Melanie Coffill.
+Our Board Chair is Tanya Jarzynski.
 We have Ms Charmaene Scott, one of Dr Evelyn Scott’s daughters, on our School Board.
 We are grateful for her contribution and the special connection that we have with Dr Evelyn Scott’s family.

 Student Wellbeing is incredibly important and we have invested heavily in this area.
 We have already built a highly experienced Wellbeing Team led by Wellbeing Coach dedicated to building teachers’ capacity in the Junior Campus.
-We have recently recruited a Wellbeing Coach for our Senior Campus.
 We understand that wellbeing and learning are inextricably linked.
 We already explicitly teach wellbeing skills like mindfulness, resilience and self-regulation and this will continue next year into the high school.
 Mental health is a priority when working with adolescents and our Wellbeing Team is well-equipped to support our students.
-A Youth Worker and a School Psychologist also work in this team.
-I look forward to recruiting more paraprofessionals (social workers, youth workers etc) to join our Wellbeing Team as our school population grows.
+Youth Workers and a School Psychologist also work in this team.
+I look forward to recruiting more paraprofessionals (social workers, etc) to join our Wellbeing Team as our school population grows.

 As we grow, we will continue to add after school activities that align with student’s interests.

 Currently, our school gym is hired by Basketball ACT and Roller Derby associations.
-We do have limited capacity to hire some facilities and if you are interested, please contact our Business Manager.
+We do have limited capacity to hire some facilities and if you are interested, please complete the following form https://forms.office.com/r/egJA7NUgJv?origin=lprLink

 Evelyn Scott School highly values working in partnership with families.
 We are committed to work with you to resolve issues transparently and collaboratively.